naninovel/docs/docs/en/guide/characters.md

 ![](https://i.gyazo.com/08b04de115d97427d152cb5f37065d2d.mp4)

-In order to be able to use this implementation you have to first install [Spine runtime for Unity](http://esotericsoftware.com/spine-unity-download).
+In order to be able to use this implementation you have to first install [Spine runtime for Unity](http://esotericsoftware.com/spine-unity-download), version 4.3 or newer.
 Consult [the official docs](http://esotericsoftware.com/spine-unity) for the installation and usage instructions.

 After Spine runtime for Unity is installed, click `Naninovel/Extensions/Enable Spine` editor menu item to activate Naninovel module which provides integration between Spine and the engine.